 - Rather than blaming ‘over-financialisation’ I would tend to stress the role of the unregulated and irresponsible lending practises of certain banks and financial institutions.

 - A strong, well functioning banking sector can play an important role in promoting economic prosperity.
 Firms need banks and financial markets to finance investment.
-However, it depends how the banking sector is created.
+However, it depends on how the banking sector is created.
 Do banks take a short term view or long term view?
 Is the bank lending sustainable?
 Are banks taking too much risk by borrowing on money markets to make temporarily more profitable loans?

 - The finance sector is not the only factor behind the European recession.
 There are other issues related to failures of fiscal policy, failures of the single currency.
-Also, even countries like Germany which have a different financial model (and banking sector has not increased in terms of value added, where also negatively affected by recession).
+Also, even countries like Germany which have a different financial model (and banking sector has not increased in terms of value added, were also negatively affected by recession).

 …that investors/owners could not squeeze surplus out of other sectors in the economy as they once could.